 But as cybersecurity has now become an issue for business executives as much as technology managers, the language has changed and risk needs to shift to a quantitative conversation.

 An Indicator of Maturity

-Measuring cyber-risk in quantitative terms not only allows CISOs to have a different level of conversation about the probable impact of threat, it is a start on a path away from the detection-based reactive mindset and toward a risk-centric approach to determining how certain assets will be treated in cybersecurity terms.
-It is also indicative of a growing maturity in the field of cyber-risk.
+Measuring cyber risk in quantitative terms not only allows CISOs to have a different level of conversation about the probable impact of the threat, but it is also a start on a path away from the detection-based reactive mindset and toward a risk-centric approach to determining how certain assets will be treated in cybersecurity terms.
+It is also indicative of a growing maturity in the field of cyber risk.

 There are a number of organizations that have developed varying tools to support this movement.
 The International Organization for Standardization (ISO) and the National Institute of Standards and Technology (NIST) have created sweeping, comprehensive standards.
-And a tool like the Factor Analysis of Information Risk (FAIR) while badly flawed, has managed to take the high ground as a practical framework that helps organizations uphold standards that relate to cyber-risk.
+A tool like the Factor Analysis of Information Risk (FAIR) while badly flawed, has managed to take the high ground as a practical framework that helps organizations uphold standards that relate to cyber risk.

 My dislike of FAIR aside, I am deeply grateful that someone has arranged the guardrails that enable a movement toward quantified cyber-risk management.

 What CISOs should do is adopt an approach that uses technology to leverage the wide variety of data points already generated by deployed security devices and other sources to model and calculate technology risk in near-real time.